 They are a high-quality microfiber and are so amazing!
-They are more reasonably priced than Norwex while holding a similar level of quality.
+More reasonably priced than Norwex, they hold a similar level of quality.
 They also have awesome sales and coupons on their website.

 You can tackle any cleaning job in your home without ANY toxic chemicals whatsoever.
 All you need is your E-Cloth and water.

 That may sound too good to be true, but quality microfiber is scientifically proven to be 99% effective at removing germs and bacteria from surfaces.

 I wrote a detailed review of the E-Cloth mop system that replaces the need for a Swiffer.
 No toxic chemicals or wasted disposable pads.
 I love this mop!
 We also love the kitchen, bathroom, and stainless steel cloths.